 Dividend and dividend equivalent and other distribution amounts the Committee grants with respect to any award (or share underlying an award) may be accrued but not paid to a participant until all conditions or restrictions relating to such award and/or share have been satisfied or lapsed and will be forfeited if all of such conditions or restrictions are never satisfied or lapse.
 Participants will not be entitled to receive payments equivalent to any dividends declared on shares referenced with respect to awards of options or stock appreciation rights.
-Restricted stock generally carries the right to receive dividends, as described in the "Restricted Stock" section above.
+Restricted stock generally carries the right to receive payments equivalent to any dividends declared on shares referenced in the "Restricted Stock" section above.
 At the discretion of the Committee, participants may be entitled to receive payments equivalent to any dividends declared with respect to shares referenced in grants of restricted stock units or performance units, provided that, any such dividend equivalents will be paid, if at all, without interest or other earnings after the underlying award is earned.